josh-feldman/Node.js-Particle/README.md

 Next Steps
 ----------
-App.js and the .ino file can be customized to demonstrate use of any GPIO pins on the Particle Agent through
+App.js and the .ino file can be customized to demonstrate use of any GPIO pins on the Particle Agent.